-Paris Motor Show 2018, also called in French Mondial de l'Automobile, took place from October 4th to October 14th 2018 in Paris Expo Porte de Versailles exhibition venue.
+Paris Motor Show 2020, also called in French Mondial de l'Automobile, took place from October 1st to October 11th 2020 in Paris Expo Porte de Versailles exhibition venue.
+Detailed program and tickets for 2022 will be available later.

 Porte de Versailles is right at the Porte de Versailles exit of the Peripherique, the busy circular freeway round the city.
 There are parkings.
 The easiest way to get to the exhibition center is by taxi, tramway (T2 and T3 lines) or, best of all, metro.
 Metro: Porte de Versailles on line 12.